Diamondbacks rally again, erupt late to crush Indians

+PHOENIX (AP) -- David Peralta sparked yet another rally for the Diamondbacks, and Arizona rolled to its latest comeback win.

-PHOENIX (AP) -- David Peralta hit a go-ahead solo homer in the sixth inning and the Arizona Diamondbacks came from behind again before pulling away late, beating the Cleveland Indians 11-2 on Saturday night.
+Peralta hit a go-ahead solo homer in the sixth inning and Arizona got its fifth come-from-behind victory in six games to start the season, beating the Cleveland Indians 11-2 on Saturday night.

 Peralta's second home run of the season pinged off the right field foul pole with one out to give the Diamondbacks a 2-1 lead against starter Trevor Bauer.
-The Diamondbacks (5-1) scored four runs in the sixth and six more in the eighth, and they've come from behind for all five of their wins this season.
+The Diamondbacks scored four runs in the sixth and six more in the eighth.

+Arizona has won four straight games and scored 45 runs over their first six contests, a team record in that span.
+Arizona has feasted in the middle innings, getting 11 runs in fifth innings and 13 in sixths this season.

+''Just the discussions that are happening in between innings and the amount of information that's being shared is really impressive,'' manager Torey Lovullo said. ''I like our chances when we're seeing a guy for the second or third time (through the lineup).
+It's been our track record for the first six games, and I feel like these guys are competing on a pretty impressive level night after night.''

 Zack Greinke (1-0) pitched 6 2/3 solid innings, allowing a run and five hits while striking out six.